 Virtual events bring people together in an online community, tallying their physical efforts (for example, running, steps or laps) to an online fundraising page.
 Virtual events have seen an increasing rise in popularity over the past few years and at times of limited resources or abilities, they offer a desirable approach to organising a fundraising event.

 - Fitness trackers help to keep fundraisers accountable and treat the challenge with the same determination as an in-person sporting event, especially if they have push notifications enabled on the app

 - Strava can track every step, meter, level of ascent so your charity can set specific challenges and goals as you would for a traditional mass participation event

 - Adding a professional look and feel to a charity event without require additional budget.
-Strava is a well-known and respected brand, so telling supporters that they can use it for your events helps to boost the prestige of your virtual event
+Strava is a well-known and respected brand, with over a million new users worldwide each month, so telling supporters that they can use it for your events helps to boost the prestige of your virtual event

 Examples of charity virtual events

 The charity Brain Tumour Research has added a dedicated page to their website encouraging people to become part of their Virtual Challenge Event community!
 They’ve created a club on Strava called #FightingForce and a Campaign Page on JustGiving to bring together all the fundraising activity.

 Their Summit Challenge was the first major online fundraising campaign, asking participants to climb, walk or ride 8848m (the height of Mount Everest).
 They decided to exclusively ask fundraisers to use Strava in their challenge, with the end result being an 14.97% increase on their fundraising target.